The Parallel Learning Trust’s admission responsibilities for special schools.

 - the placement is not an efficient use of the school’s resources.

 However, irrespective of our viewpoint while being consulted, the final decision of whether to name the school rests with Medway.
 The school cannot apply any other criteria to tie break between children named to the school and admit one child but refuse another.
-We cannot refuse to comply with a statement or EHCP once named.
+We cannot refuse to comply with an EHCP once named.

 If the school is named in an EHCP, Medway must fund the placement.